openclimatefix/PVNet/reports/pvnet_comp.md

 ## Introduction

 In this report, we evaluate the performance of OCF's national PV forecast (PVNet) against the Sheffield Solar PVLive Intraday forecast, using the updated PVLive forecast as the benchmark truth for this comparison.
 This report will look into various error metrics and discuss the implications of our findings.
 First we will compare how PVLive Intraday and PVNet perform against PVLive Updated over periods in which we have data for.
-Then a more comprehensive evaluation of PVNet vs PVLive Updated is completed across the year of 2022, including evaluating the performance across different forecast horizons.
+Then a more comprehensive evaluation of PVNet vs PVLive Updated is to be completed across the year of 2022, including evaluating the performance across different forecast horizons.

 This report should be used to indicate the difference in the forecasting capabilities between the two as well as provide a framework for future analysis to completed over a larger number of data points.